Hitman (franchise)

 Mainline games in the Hitman series have been generally well-received, with most critics praising the take on stealth gameplay and freedom of approach.
 Outside of the eight mainline releases, the franchise includes three spin-off games, two novels, remastered and HD rereleases of games, and a comic book miniseries, and two film adaptations: Hitman (2007) and Hitman: Agent 47 (2015).

 Gameplay

-Primarily from a third-person perspective and set in an open world environment, the core objective of Hitman is to kill an assigned target or targets.
+Primarily from a third-person perspective and set in a sandbox environment, the core objective of Hitman is to kill an assigned target or targets.
 Certain levels will include auxiliary objectives, such as retrieving information or destroying a dangerous virus.
 The game allows the player different options to accomplish these tasks.
 Players can perform precise or indiscriminate assassinations; the games encourage players to implement a subtle approach to completing the levels, although this is not necessary.